Porsche 911 Insurance Rates

 Rate estimates by individual coverage type:

-Prices include $500 physical damage insurance deductibles, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all 50 U.S. states and 911 models.
+Rates are based on $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all states and for different 911 trim levels.

 Price Range by Coverage and Risk

-For the average 40-year-old driver, prices range go from as cheap as $452 for liability-only coverage to a high rate of $4,586 for a high-risk driver policy.
+For the normal driver, prices range go from as low as $452 for liability-only coverage to a much higher rate of $4,586 for a policy for a high-risk driver.

 Price Range by Location

-Living in a larger city can have significant affects on car insurance rates.
-Rural areas tend to have fewer comprehensive and collision claims than cities with more traffic congestion.
+Your location can have significant affects on car insurance rates.
+Rural locations tend to have a lower frequency of accident claims than congested cities.

 Use the form below to get customized rates for your location.